Daily COVID-19 update: Hospitalizations across Minnesota continue to rise; Freeborn County reports 25 new cases - Albert Lea Tribune

 Health Commissioner Jan Malcolm, who described the numbers as “really very terrifying,” said activities that were deemed relatively safe a month or two weeks ago are now significantly more risky due to the dramatic increases in cases and hospitalizations.
 That includes small Thanksgiving gatherings — which she said should be reconsidered.

 “The ground is really shifting under our feet and we need to adapt quickly,” Malcolm said.
-“The plans we thought might OK earlier this month, even now might present an unacceptable risk to friends and family.”
+“The plans we thought might be OK earlier this month, even now might present an unacceptable risk to friends and family.”

 Area updates